 Approximately one month before a student’s suspension ends, they may complete this form requesting to begin the re-entry process.
 Please see this chart for more specific dates.
 Re-entry will include the following:

-- Submitting a re-entry portfolio to the Office of Student Conduct (details available here; details were also included in e-mail communications sent to student.)
+- Submitting a re-entry portfolio to the Office of Student Conduct via this online form.
+(Portfolio content expectations are available here; the same information was also included in e-mail communications sent to student.)